Skip to content

 CAUSES & RISK FACTORS

-Who is at risk for latex allergy?
+Other people at higher risk for latex allergy are:

-People also at risk are those who have had many operations (especially in childhood), people who have spina bifida (a birth defect that affects the development of the spine) and people who have a food allergy.
+• People who have spina bifida (a birth defect that affects the development of the spine)

 Is there a connection between latex allergy and foods?